The Dubliner (magazine)

 The Dubliner was a city magazine based in and centred on Dublin, Ireland.
 It ceased publication in January 2012, eleven years to the day after the first edition in January 2001.

 The Dubliner was originally published by Dubliner Media Limited, and came out ten times per year.
 Contents included human-interest stories, reporting, opinion, political and social commentary, and essays on Irish culture.
 It also included reviews of restaurants, books, music, comedy, theatre, cinema and art.

 The magazine was bought by the VIP Magazine Group in December 2008.
 In March 2010, it was transformed into a weekly magazine distributed with the Thursday edition of the Evening Herald.

-Graydon Carter of Vanity Fair described The Dubliner as "a fantastic publication" - but according to White it was "an instant failure", and within a few months it was close to bankruptcy.
+Graydon Carter of Vanity Fair described The Dubliner as "a fantastic publication" - but according to Trevor White it was "an instant failure", and within a few months it was close to bankruptcy.
 He struggled to keep the magazine afloat for eight years" before selling The Dubliner — and the associated restaurants guide — to magazine publisher Michael O'Doherty in November 2008.
 Shortly afterwards, O'Doherty explained, "The Dubliner is a magazine I've long admired.
 Launched nine years ago, shortly after VIP, it has a compact but loyal readership, and a reputation for top-class writing.
 Sure, it has featured the occasional 10-page yawn-fest about Aosdána, but now that I own the business, I can replace that with pictures of Twink."

 In 2006, The Dubliner libelled Elin Nordegren, Tiger Wood's ex-wife, and printed nude photographs purporting to be of Nordegren.
 Nordegren sued the magazine, of which White was the publisher, in a Dublin court and won substantial damages.